 Cajun Vinaigrette Dressing

-If you are wondering what a coulee is, it’s a dry ravine or gully that fills with water during the wet season.
-The Riverside Inn was perched above the coulee and the shrimp, crab and oysters were good enough that I vividly remember it, like it was yesterday.
+And if you’re wondering what a coulee is—it’s a dry ravine or gully that fills with water during the rainy season.
+The Riverside Inn sat right above one, and their shrimp, crab, and oysters were so good, I remember every bite like it happened yesterday.

 • Author: TJ